||Dr P.G. Petrov

 - Electric double layer.

-- Pressure between two charged surfaces in aqueous solutions.
+- Pressure and interaction energy between two charged surfaces in aqueous solutions.

 - The DLVO theory of the stability of colloidal suspensions.